-The EU’s verified earned income, unearned income, and resources on the day prior to the strike are used to determine striker eligibility.
-To determine the EU’s pre-strike eligibility, go to the Worker Initiated Budget Calculation Area (FMXN) screen (see WIBCA user guide) and complete a striker budget including the entire EU’s:
+The household’s verified earned income, unearned income, and resources on the day prior to the strike are used to determine striker eligibility.
+To determine the household’s pre-strike eligibility, go to the Worker Initiated Budget Calculation Area screen in the eligibility system (see WIBCA user guide) and complete a striker budget including the entire EU’s:

 - earned income including the striker’s earnings on the day prior to the strike,